Aspen Leafs Junior Hockey

 Information/hospitality

-The penalty box is covered by each team playing and is not considered part of this AJH member volunteer requirement for Fall Face-Off.
+Each team playing covers the penalty box and is not considered part of this AJH member volunteer requirement for Fall Face-Off.

 Families have the option to hire a SUB to work their volunteer shifts for a fee.
 Anyone that would like to work as a SUB, please email jackieayers@aspenjuniorhockey.com to be put on the SUB LIST.
-We will send an email at the beginning of October with ALL THE DETAILS.
+We will send an email with ALL THE DETAILS at the beginning of October.

 All Travel team members are required to volunteer: